gottsohn/rotate-array/README.md

  - Run `npm test` from the project directory
  - Coverage covers all `.ts` files in application directory (exluding typings)
  - Browse test coverage [here](./coverage/unit/lcov-report/index.html)
+ - The unit test cover cases of 1, 2, 3, 4 and 6 square tables and an invalid tables as a bonus ;)

 ### Building